First-Timer’s Guide to Crested Butte: The Extremes

 Laurel’s Favorite Lines

 Laurel here, taking over for Daniel to share MY favorite lines in the Extremes.
 I’ll start by telling you a little bit about my skiing.
-I first learned to ski in Vermont at the age of 4, then grew up skiing the Cazenovia Ski Club (home to the gnarliest terrain in Central New York, a dubious distinction).
-My parents signed me up for the Race Team for two years and I learned pretty strong technique from two brothers who had raced for the US Ski Team.
-That technique carried me through college where I was on the Ski Patrol.
+I first learned to ski in Vermont at the age of 4, then grew up skiing at the Cazenovia Ski Club (home to the gnarliest terrain in Central New York, a dubious distinction).
+My parents signed me up for the Race Team for two years, and I learned pretty strong technique from two brothers who had raced for the US Ski Team.
+That technique carried me through college, where I was on the Ski Patrol.

-Then I moved out west and cut my teeth at Alta trying to keep up with my husband, Tom.
-We moved to Crested Butte in 2008 and I have been trying to keep up with him and our friends ever since.
-Luckily our crew doesn’t subscribe to the “no friends on a pow day” philosophy and they have done a wonderful job of coaxing and cajoling me into bigger, higher consequence lines as I am ready for them.
-I like to ski steep, open lines.
-I’m not opposed to hitting small cliffs from time to time.
-I also have vertigo and a fear of heights.
-I’ll list my five favorites in what I think is easiest to hardest.
-Depending on your own skiing style, you may disagree with me.
+Then I moved out west and cut my teeth at Alta, trying to keep up with my husband, Tom.
+We moved to Crested Butte in 2008, and I have been trying to keep up with him and our friends ever since.
+Luckily, our crew doesn’t subscribe to the “no friends on a pow day” philosophy, and they have done a wonderful job of coaxing and cajoling me into bigger, higher-consequence lines as I am ready for them.

 Powder 8 Gully

 My first favorite is Powder 8 Gully.
 It has an apt name and is one of my favorite lines on the entire mountain.
-Tom doesn’t believe in “warm-up runs” so Powder 8 is often where I start my morning on ski days.
+Tom doesn’t believe in “warm-up runs,” so Powder 8 is often where I start my morning on ski days.
 This steep, narrow chute runs down skier’s left of the main Headwall off of the High Lift.
 It’s separated from the rest of the Main Headwall by an obvious ridge.

-Powder 8 earns its name because it is such a narrow gully.
-It requires making pretty tight turns like a classic Powder 8 skier.
-The shape of the terrain also means lots of snow sloughs into the middle from people skiing up onto the sides of the gully.
 The high entrance can often be rocky, so you should be comfortable making tight turns, jump turns, and straightlining before you venture into this zone.
 However, it is free of mandatory air, so it qualifies as an “easier” extreme run in Crested Butte.
 It’s steep enough that if you fall, you may fall all the way to the bottom, so take it slowly and ski carefully.

 The easiest and least rocky way to access Powder 8 is by taking the Headwall Halfpipe all the way to the traverse to the main Headwall.
-Then traverse through the trees to your right until you hit Powder 8 Gully as you come out of the trees.
-Look up before you tip in as many people like to access Powder 8 from higher up on the Headwall and you don’t want to cut them off.
+Then, traverse through the trees to your right until you hit Powder 8 Gully as you come out of the trees.
+Look up before you tip in, as many people like to access Powder 8 from higher up on the Headwall, and you don’t want to cut them off.
 Enjoy the faceshots on the way down.
 You’ll often find great snow (chalky, powdery goodness) days after a storm.

 Phoenix Chute